orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2019.1.md

 ### JavaScript placement at the bottom

-The `oxf.xforms.resources.javascript-at-bottom` property, deprecated with Orbeon Forms 2018.1, no longer has any effect. ([doc](/configuration/advanced/javascript-css-assets.md#javascript-at-the-bottom-of-the-page))
+The `oxf.xforms.resources.javascript-at-bottom` property, which was deprecated with Orbeon Forms 2018.1, no longer has any effect. ([doc](/configuration/advanced/javascript-css-assets.md#javascript-at-the-bottom-of-the-page))

 ### Removal of oxf.xforms.update-repeats option

-The `oxf.xforms.update-repeats` option, deprecated with Orbeon Forms 2018.1, is now removed. ([doc](/configuration/properties/xforms.md#xforms-repeat-updates-upon-xf-insert-and-xf-delete))
+The `oxf.xforms.update-repeats` property, which was deprecated with Orbeon Forms 2018.1, is now removed. ([doc](/configuration/properties/xforms.md#xforms-repeat-updates-upon-xf-insert-and-xf-delete))

 ## Download and feedback